bagder/http3-explained/en/README.md

-# This is QUIC
+# HTTP/3 explained

 This book effort was started for real in March 2018.
-The plan is to document the QUIC protocol.
-Why, how it works, protocol details, the implementations and more.
+The plan is to document HTTP/3 and its underlying protocol: QUIC.
+Why, how they work, protocol details, the implementations and more.

 The book is entirely free at no cost and is meant to be a collaborative effort involving anyone and everyone who wants to help out!